ruubytes/Maon.py/README.md

 if you can install the required libraries below.

 The most notable functionalities of Maon are:
-- The audio player for Youtube videos / shorts and local files as well as prefix-less sound effects and folder.
+- The audio player for Youtube videos / shorts and local files as well as prefix-less sound effects.
 - The chat integrated media browser to browse media files and play them by navigating the browser with emojis, which have been added to the media browser embed message.
 - Minecraft server manager for whitelisting and removing users.